dennis-tra/nebula/README.md

 ## Project Status

-The crawler is powering critical [IPFS](https://ipfs.network) [Amino DHT](https://blog.ipfs.tech/2023-09-amino-refactoring/) [KPIs](https://de.wikipedia.org/wiki/Key-Performance-Indicator) as published in their [Weekly Reports](https://github.com/protocol/network-measurements/tree/master/reports) as well as on [`probelab.io`](https://probelab.io).
+The crawler is powering critical [IPFS](https://ipfs.network) [Amino DHT](https://blog.ipfs.tech/2023-09-amino-refactoring/) [KPIs](https://de.wikipedia.org/wiki/Key-Performance-Indicator), used for [Weekly IPFS Reports](https://github.com/protocol/network-measurements/tree/master/reports) as well as for many metrics on [`probelab.io`](https://probelab.io).
 The `main` branch will contain the latest changes and should not be considered stable.
-The latest stable release that is production ready is version [2.1.2](https://github.com/dennis-tra/nebula/releases/tag/2.1.2).
+The latest stable release that is production ready is version [2.2.0](https://github.com/dennis-tra/nebula/releases/tag/2.2.0).
 The gathered numbers about the IPFS Amino DHT network are in line with existing data like from the [`wiberlin/ipfs-crawler`](https://github.com/wiberlin/ipfs-crawler).
 Their crawler also powers a dashboard which can be found [here](https://trudi.weizenbaum-institut.de/ipfs_analysis.html).
 Numbers of the Ethereum Consensus Layer do not match existing numbers from other teams like [MigaLabs'](https://migalabs.io/) as can be seen on [their dashboard](https://monitoreth.io/nodes).
-Therefore, this feature is not released yet.
+However, this seems to be because of different ways to aggregate and group peers in the network.

 ## Install